 Blake also has an older brother (Richard Madden), who looks like him, and is in that battalion.
 He’s determined to find him, while Schofield must expect on the unexpected.
 We don’t get their full stories, but the movie verifies that it is a war movie, and things can go ballistic when you least expect them.
 Almost like Christopher Nolan’s WWII epic “Dunkirk.”
 It’s not about the story; it’s about the intentions and obstacles.

-A major accomplishment is how the filming used longs takes in order to give “1917” the illusion that it’s all just one that.
+A major accomplishment is how the filming used longs takes in order to give “1917” the illusion that it’s all just one take.
 Obviously, they couldn’t have completed filming in 2 hours; the editing by Lee Smith and the cinematography by Roger Deakins convinces us of that feature.
 Think of this like a staring contest.
 If you glance away or use the John, then you might miss that trick.

 That feature is how the action sequences explode with great intensity.
 When a German plane crash lands at a shed, when a German soldier pursues one of the British soldiers, and when they fire bullets at one another, I was at the edge of my seat.

 But it’s not just the filming technique we should single out.
 It’s Sam Mendes’ powerful abilities to adapt his grandfather’s account with co-writer Krysty Wilson-Cairns, and how he crafts a WWI epic with dangerous craftsmanship and prioritizing.
 These lads don’t have a second to spare, and they’re both fabulously portrayed by MacKay and Chapman.
 One of them dies, but I won’t say who.